tilt-dev/company/product-development/README.md

 Agenda topics include:
 - DRI links to and presents their epic, including problem and final implementation, preferably with a demo.
 (This presentation is part of an epic's [acceptance criteria](#finishing-an-epic-with-acceptance-criteria).)
+- For each in progress epic, the DRI highlights the biggest change and also shout outs to people that have helped, from the past week.
 - Somebody advocates for an epic to be high priority or otherwise discusses epic priorities.
 You should add a [meeting agenda item](https://docs.google.com/document/d/173tL_bu4hs73VXo5kHxU0rDSXFlmKS-gpMJokpcdWE0/edit) if you would like to discuss this at the next meeting.

 ## Weekly company meeting
 Victor will use the weekly company meeting to highlight epics (new or otherwise) that have recently moved to high priority or of general interest.

+## Design process
+There is a light-weight design process where design work is tracked in Clubhouse stories, in a [separate Clubhouse project / workflow](https://app.clubhouse.io/windmill/stories/space/4524/everything).
+Victor and Han manage this work.
+In particular, they ensure that design work necessary for important changes (e.g. product changes) happen ahead of implemention work.